 The museum is full of fun Townsville things to do with kids and adults.
 Allow two hours if it’s sunny – more if it’s one of those rare occasions when it rains.

 Reef HQ Townsville

-During school holidays ring a day or two ahead to see what kids activities are planned.
-Activities are usually held in the morning, while the best coral reef viewing is on a sunny day around lunch time.
+During school holidays check their facebook page to see what kids activities are planned.
+Kid specific activities are usually held in the morning, while the best coral reef viewing is on a sunny day around lunch time.
 On-site cafe, souvenir shop and the venue is wheelchair friendly.

 The ultimate dive from Townsville is the wreck of the S.S.
 Yongala, considered Australia’s top dive site.
 It’s one of the world’s top ten wreck dives with good year round water temperature.
-It is approximately 3 hours and 90km off-shore and is for experienced divers only.
-For a shorter boat trip drive south to the town of Ayr where the trip to the S.S.
+Approximately 3 hours and 90km off-shore, the Yongala is for experienced divers only.
+For a shorter boat trip drive south to the town of Ayr from where the trip to the S.S.
 Yongala only takes 30 minutes.

 Although most people think Cairns or Port Douglas when they want to visit the Great Barrier Reef, you can do so from Townsville.
 Read about it here.

 Riverway Townsville is 13 km and 20 minutes from the Strand and attractions include:

 - Riverway Swimming Pool Townsville – two fantastic free lagoon pools.
 With a joint size of 3 olympic pools, the top lagoon has lap lanes and disabled access and the lower lagoon is just for fun with a toddler area.

 - CBar restaurant overlooking the top infinity pool through full length glass windows